Sde Teiman detention camp

 Sde Teiman (שדה תימן) is an Israeli military base located in the Negev desert near the border with the Gaza Strip.
-During the Gaza war, its use as a detention camp doubled and gained international attention for its systemic human rights violations against its Palestinian detainees from the strip.
+During the Gaza war, it gained international attention for systemic human rights violations against its Palestinian detainees from the strip.

 Multiple released Palestinian detainees have testified they and others, including children, were subjected to rape, gang-rape, other forms of sexual violence as well as psychological and physical torture by both male and female Israeli soldiers and medical staff.
 Multiple reports also speak of prisoners who suffered from medical neglect for injuries sustained, which led to cases of arm and leg amputations.
 Their testimonies have been corroborated by whistleblowing Israeli staff and a CNN investigation.
 The mistreated detainees also included Palestinian healthcare workers who had been captured during Israeli raids on Gaza's hospitals.

 In one highly publicized incident, leaked CCTV footage showed Israeli soldiers gang raping a Palestinian detainee with a metal rod that caused him serious injuries to his anus and lungs.
 The leak occurred a few weeks after several soldiers suspected of the abuse of a prisoner were detained for questioning, leading to Israeli right-wing protesters and parliamentarians breaking into the camp in protest in late July 2024.
+One of the soldiers received a prison sentence and five more were indicted for abuse in February 2025.
+On 12 March 2026, the IDF dropped sexual assault charges against the five Israeli soldiers accused of raping a Palestinian detainee on the grounds that the defendants' right to a fair trial had been breached.